 For both landlords and tenants

-- Discuss any specific access requirements, such as suitable time of day or days of the week.
+- Discuss any specific access requirements, such as suitable times or days.

 During a tenancy